pactus-project/docs/content/get-started/pactus-gui.md

 ### Syncing with the Network

 When the Pactus node starts running, it begins syncing with the network.
-This process may take some time, as your node needs to download and verify the entire blockchain history.
+This process may take some time, as your node needs to download and verify the blockchain.
-Please be patient while your node syncs.

 ![Syncing progress](/images/pactus-gui/syncing-progress.png)